The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

-4. Adding French patio doors to yard
+4. French patio doors

-5. Improve interior systems
+5. Improvements to systems

-7. Convert office to bedroom
+7. Converting an office to a bedroom

 When it comes to putting your house on the market, the only rooms that will be counted as bedrooms in your property listing are the rooms that have dedicated clothes closets within the room.
-If you’ve been using a room as an office or den, and it doesn’t have a closet, you’ll get a lot more value out of the room by adding an interior closet, and converting it to a bedroom.
+If you’ve been using a room as an office or den, and it doesn’t have a closet, you’ll get a lot more value out of the room by adding an interior closet and converting it to a bedroom.
 This relatively small expense will pay off at the time of resale.

 If you’re not planning to sell your home any time soon, it’s fine to focus on those areas of the house where improvements will bring you or your family the most enjoyment, such as the family room, garage or master bedroom.
 It’s just important to keep in mind that a deluxe built-in wine cellar or a garage with a glitter epoxy floor and custom wood workbenches might not yield the highest ROI when it comes time to sell your house.
 Listen to your real estate agent or broker when they tell you that a little home improvement in the right places can go a long way!